pwenker/ai_and_health/docs/literature/general_research_resources.md

 - Anyone who needs to remember things in their daily life can benefit from Anki.
 Since it is content-agnostic and supports images, audio, videos and scientific markup (via LaTeX), the possibilities are endless.

 **Relevance**:
-- We loose what we don't use.
-Thanks to you, evolution.
+- We lose what we don't use.
+Thanks to you, evolution...
 - I use Anki whenever I want to remember facts and knowledge.
 In fact, what you find at https://pwenker.com/ai_and_health/knowledge also lives in an Anki collection and was exported from there.
 - Two things you should look up, if you don't know them: 1.
 Spaced Repetition 2.
 Retrieval Practice.
 You'll thank me later (if you don't forget).